Minotaur21/JSRS_Blindsides_Lite/README.txt

 How to install:

-1) You will need to install ALL THREE required mods in the order shown below.
+1) This patch requires three additional mods.
+You will need to install ALL THREE required mods in the order shown below.
+I recommend using a mod manager such as Mod Organizer.
    Read the mod descriptions for instructions on how to install them.
  - JSRS Sound: https://www.moddb.com/mods/stalker-anomaly/addons/solarint-gunshot-overhaul
+   - The JSRS download has multiple folders.
+Make sure you install the Main JSRS mod and the "Cracks + Impacts" mod that is included.
  - Blindside's Weapon Reanimation: https://www.moddb.com/mods/stalker-anomaly/addons/blindsides-weapon-reanimation-and-rebalance-loner
  - Blindside's JSRS Patch: https://www.moddb.com/mods/stalker-anomaly/addons/blindsides-weapon-reanimation-and-rebalance-jsrs-patch

-2) Install this `JSRS+Blindsides Lite` mod.
- - I recommend using a mod manager such as Mod Organizer.
+2) Install this `JSRS-Blindsides Lite Patch` mod.
+Again, I recommend using a mod manager such as Mod Organizer.
+If you are updating from a previous version of JSRS-Blindsides Lite Patch, then delete the old version and install the new version.
  - If you want to install manually, just drag the gamedata folder into your Anomaly folder.
 Let it overwrite if it asks.
  - My mod will be incompatible with anything that overwrites the weapon_sounds.ltx file, so be careful if you install other mods after this.